-"Hi, I'm Casey Forest.
+"Hi, I'm Cassie Forest.
 You talked to my mother at the parent association meeting about offering me a tutoring job."

 "Yes, Cassandra," I wince when she says my full name, "So nice of you to call.
 I heard that you were an excellent tutor from many parents.
 I wanted to know if you could tutor my Benjamin."

-"Sure, and you can call me Casey.
+"Sure, and you can call me Cassie.
 What do you want me help him out with?"

 "Well Cassandra, "she emphasizes my full name, "Everything."

 "Benjamin is having a little difficulty in school right now.
 He's only been in America for a year now, and he needs a little assistance in his studies.
 I know that this is a ridiculous request, but I am willing to pay you 50 dollars an hour if you can come Monday through Friday from 4-7."

 My ears perked up at the amount of money that she was willing to pay me to be her son's tutor.
 I would be making more money tutoring her kid than all of the kids I was tutoring now.
 If I tutor her kid for the rest of the year, I'll be able to finance my entire trip and lots of extra spending cash.

 "I'll do it," I answer without a moment's hesitation.